 I’ve always wondered how Americans managed to celebrate Thanksgiving in Europe outside of their home country, but I quickly understood that home is where the heart is after living with an American girl in my second year at university in London.

 Shirley was determined to celebrate this day no matter what the obstacle.
 The main one being the fact that none of her flatmates including myself were Americans.
 My former flatmate spent the whole day of Thanksgiving eve going to different stores in order to gather all the necessary ingredients she’d need for her recipes.
-I remember thinking why go through so much if you’re the only one celebrating?
-But I soon forgot that question when I was invited to taste her delicious pumpkin pie – I can still taste the spices from her pie to this day.
+I remember thinking “Why go through so much if you’re the only one celebrating?”, but I soon forgot that question when I was invited to taste her delicious pumpkin pie.

 This experience got me thinking as to how other Americans living abroad celebrated Thanksgiving in Europe.
 Do they all spend hours in the kitchen like Shirley to share it with non-American citizens or they just don’t celebrate?
 What do they do?
 To get to the bottom of this mystery I created a poll for Americans living Europe.
 To my surprise, a lot are very much like my friend Shirley but many are different.